In vitro fertilisation: History

 The first successful birth of a child after IVF treatment, Louise Brown, occurred in 1978.
-Louise Brown was born as a result of natural cycle IVF where no stimulation was made.
+Louise Brown was born as a result of natural cycle IVF, where no stimulation was made.
 The procedure took place at Dr Kershaw's Cottage Hospital (now Dr Kershaw's Hospice) in Royton, Oldham, England.
 Robert G. Edwards, the physiologist who co-developed the treatment, was awarded the Nobel Prize in Physiology or Medicine in 2010.
 His co-workers, Patrick Steptoe and Jean Purdy, were not eligible for consideration as the Nobel Prize is not awarded posthumously.

-The second successful birth of a 'test tube baby' occurred in India on October 3, 1978, just 67 days after Louise Brown was born.
+The second successful birth of a 'test tube baby' occurred in India on 3 October 1978, just 70 days after Louise Brown was born.
 The girl, named Durga, was conceived in vitro using a method developed independently by Subhash Mukhopadhyay, a physician and researcher from Hazaribag.
 Mukhopadhyay had been performing experiments on his own with primitive instruments and a household refrigerator.
 However, state authorities prevented him from presenting his work at scientific conferences, and it was many years before Mukhopadhyay's contribution was acknowledged in works dealing with the subject.

 Adriana Iliescu held the record as the oldest woman to give birth using IVF and a donor egg, when she gave birth in 2004 at the age of 66, a record passed in 2006.
-After the IVF treatment some couples are able to get pregnant without any fertility treatments.
-In 2018 it was estimated that eight million children had been born worldwide using IVF and other assisted reproduction techniques.
+After the IVF treatment, some couples can get pregnant without any fertility treatments.
+In 2018, it was estimated that eight million children had been born worldwide using IVF and other assisted reproduction techniques.

 Medical uses

 Indications

 IVF may be used to overcome female infertility when it is due to problems with the fallopian tubes, making in vivo fertilisation difficult.
-It can also assist in male infertility, in those cases where there is a defect in sperm quality; in such situations intracytoplasmic sperm injection (ICSI) may be used, where a sperm cell is injected directly into the egg cell.
-This is used when sperm has difficulty penetrating the egg.
+It can also assist in male infertility, in those cases where there is a defect in sperm quality; in such situations, intracytoplasmic sperm injection (ICSI) may be used, where a sperm cell is injected directly into the egg cell.
+This is used when sperm have difficulty penetrating the egg.
 ICSI is also used when sperm numbers are very low.
-When indicated, the use of ICSI has been found to increase the success rates of IVF.
+When indicated, ICSI has been found to increase the success rates of IVF.

-According to UK's National Institute for Health and Care Excellence (NICE) guidelines, IVF treatment is appropriate in cases of unexplained infertility for people who have not conceived after 2 years of regular unprotected sexual intercourse.
+According to the UK's National Institute for Health and Care Excellence (NICE) guidelines, IVF treatment is appropriate in cases of unexplained infertility for people who have not conceived after 2 years of regular unprotected sexual intercourse.

-In people with anovulation, it may be an alternative after 7–12 attempted cycles of ovulation induction, since the latter is expensive and more easy to control.
+In people with anovulation, it may be an alternative after 7–12 attempted cycles of ovulation induction, since the latter is expensive and easier to control.